British Soap Award for Villain of the Year

 The British Soap Award for Villain of the Year is an award presented annually by the British Soap Awards.
-Unlike the awards for Best Leading Performer and Best British Soap, the award is voted for by a panel, like the award for Best Newcomer.
-Coronation Street is the most awarded soap in the category, with eight wins.
+Upon its inception, the award was voted for by a panel, until in 2006, it opened as a publicly voted category.
+This remained until 2014.
+However, in 2023, it was once again opened as a public vote.
+Coronation Street is the most awarded soap in the category, with nine wins.
 Emmerdale is the only current soap not to have won a Villain of the Year award, while Family Affairs (1997–2005) never won the accolade.
-The award is currently held by Coronation Street actor Maximus Evans, who played Corey Brent.
+The award is currently held by EastEnders actor Navin Chowdhry.